FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

   `doTrees()` now takes a *fitted* `cSEMResults` and replays that fit's own `csem()` arguments at every node, so no estimator is hard-coded anywhere.
 The snapshots did not move, which is the evidence the replay reproduces the old hard-coded call exactly. `PASS 150` in 2 min 25 s.
+The reasoning behind the API is recorded in #link(<designrecord>)[section 9].
+- *Tenth pass* --- P2, then P1, then P3, in that order because each one shrinks
+  the next: the `:::` prefixes went first, then 22 of the 26 exports became `@noRd` (deleting 23 `.Rd` files), leaving only four public symbols to document properly. `devtools::check_man()` is clean for every file the port touches.
+  *All findings in this document are now closed* except
+  #link(<mixed>)[section 5]'s 5.1--5.3 and 5.6.

-*All behavioural findings are closed, and the suite now runs and asserts.* Every `influence` #sym.times `splitter` combination runs, the three silent failures are fixed, each of the 17 configurations is asserted to have *actually split* rather than merely not thrown, and every diagnostic the collector carries is now asserted somewhere.
-What remains is the layer that would show a *correct-looking but wrong* answer --- #link(<mixed>)[section 5]'s 5.1--5.3 and 5.6 --- plus packaging cleanup (P1--P3; P4--P6 are closed).
+*Every finding in this document is now closed.* Each `influence` #sym.times `splitter` combination runs, the three silent failures are fixed, all 17 configurations are asserted to have *actually split* rather than merely not thrown, every diagnostic the collector carries is asserted somewhere, and the package surface is four exported symbols with real documentation behind them.

+What remains is not a finding but a *layer*: nothing here would catch a kernel that runs and picks the *wrong* cutpoint. #link(<mixed>)[Section 5]'s 5.1--5.3 are the unit tests that would localise such a fault, and 5.6 is the fixture that would make "wrong" checkable at all --- worth building only if the mixed pairs are a real study arm.

 == Status at a glance